Falasefemi2/ScaleMart/README.md

 # ScaleMart

 ScaleMart is a microservices-based e-commerce application built with Spring Boot.
-It consists of three main services: a Eureka Server for service discovery, a User Service for managing users and authentication, and a Product Service for managing products.
+It consists of four main services: a Eureka Server for service discovery, a User Service for managing users and authentication, a Product Service for managing products, and an Order Service for handling customer orders.

 ## Table of Contents